Traders slate Leith Walk plans

 TRADERS on Elm Row have warned they may be forced out of business after the council revealed plans to relocate loading bays on Leith Walk.

-Businesses said a proposed new layout for the thoroughfare will force them to walk at least 100 metres down the road to pick up and bring back delivered stock.
+They have said a proposed new layout for the thoroughfare will force them to walk at least 100 metres down the road to pick up and bring back delivered stock.

 The latest plans come as part of a wider programme of improvement works aimed at revamping the top of Leith Walk.
 These include the provision of new cycle lanes.